Political Science and Public Administration Faculty

 The M.P.A. program has been accredited by the National Association

 of Schools of Public Affairs and Administration since 1999.
-The program has just completed the process for accreditation through 2027, pending a final decision by the accrediting agency.
+The program has just completed the process for accreditation through 2027.

 The Master of Arts in International Affairs Program